gwlucastrig/gridfour/docs/notes/G93-Performance.md

 The GEBCO data is expressed in a non-integral form.
 While the data can be stored as integer-coded-floats, the integer coding requires some loss of precision.
-So, to store the data in a non-lossy form, it needs to be represented using the 4-byte floating-point format.
+So, to store the data in a lossless form, it needs to be represented using the 4-byte floating-point format.
 While the floating-point representation of the data preserves all the precision in the original, it requires a different approach to data compression than the integer forms.
 Unfortunately, the G93 floating-point